Current project stage

 Also, here’s Hayat Selim on Street Talk.

-The next step with this project is to fundraise for comprehensive work on script and score.
-We will build on the great relationships developed as part of Hayat Slim’s recent residency in Australia.
-The goal will be to get all the artists together in 2025 (when we bring Hayat to Australia for a couple more concerts, pending funding and host venues).
-Then, once the script and score is ready move to a first reading stage, rehearsing at ANU School of Music, then staging the reading at an appropriate venue in our region.
+The next step with this project is to fundraise for comprehensive work on the musical’s premise, then develop script and score.
+We will build on the great relationships developed as part of Hayat Selim’s recent residency in Australia.
+The goal will be to get the creatives together in 2025 (when we bring Hayat to Australia for a couple more concerts, pending funding).
+Then, once the script and score is ready, we’ll move to a first reading stage, then stage the reading at an appropriate venue in our region.

-Here’s a 2022 Her Canberra story on our work on Camelia.
+Here’s the 2022 Her Canberra story on our work on Camelia.

 Background